Wesleyan-Media-Project/issue_classifier/README.md

 <p align="center"><strong>We would like to thank our supporters!</strong></p><br>

-<p align="center">This material is based upon work supported by the National Science Foundation under Grant Numbers 2235006, 2235007, and 2235008.</p>
+<p align="center">This material is based upon work supported by the National Science Foundation under Grant Numbers 2235006, 2235007, and 2235008.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.</p>

 <p align="center" style="display: flex; justify-content: center; align-items: center;">
   <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2235006">